-The Campus Development Advisory Committee (CDAC) advises the UNM administration on issues relating to the physical environment of the campus as they contribute to and affect the mission, goals and quality of life at the University.
-The CDAC serves as a forum for the communication and exchange of ideas and proposals regarding development on the campus and its impact on the campus community, the surrounding neighborhoods, and the City of Albuquerque.
+The Campus Development Advisory Committee (CDAC) advises the UNM administration and faculty on issues relating to the campus's physical environment of the campus as they contribute to and affect UNM's mission, goals and quality of life.

+The CDAC serves as a forum for the communication and idea exchange regarding campus development and its impact on the campus community.
+Comments, questions, and concerns for the CDAC should be directed to the Chair of the committee (See roster).